Fred J. Dodge

-Dodge used the shotgun throughout his 40-year career and the gun was also registered to U.S. Marshal Heck Thomas.
+Dodge used the shotgun throughout his 40-year career, and the gun was also registered to U.S. Marshal Heck Thomas.
 It passed through several owners.
 It was sold at auction in February, 2020, for $375,000.00.

-He kept a daily diary of his life, a total of 27 diaries, which he used as the basis for the book on the "Life and Times of Wyatt Earp".
-A book about the unvarnished recollections of Fred Dodge titled "Undercover for Wells Fargo" was edited by Carolyn Lake, who discovered Dodge's journals among Stuart N. Lake's papers.
+He kept a daily diary of his life, a total of 27 volumes, which he used as the basis for the book on the Life and Times of Wyatt Earp.
+A book about the unvarnished recollections of Fred Dodge titled Undercover for Wells Fargo was edited by Carolyn Lake, who discovered Dodge's journals among Stuart N. Lake's papers.

-His diaries describe dozens of his cases, including stage robberies, train holdups, long pursuits across the badlands, even a lawsuit against Wells Fargo for "delay to a corpse".
+His diaries describe dozens of his cases, including stage robberies, train holdups, long pursuits across the badlands, and even a lawsuit against Wells Fargo for "delay to a corpse".

 Fred Dodge and Morgan Earp looked alike, and when he first arrived on the stagecoach in Tombstone in 1879, Wyatt and Virgil promptly introduced themselves to the stranger who looked so much like their brother.
 Dodge posed as a gambler and none of the Earps initially knew he was a Wells Fargo agent.
 Dodge later teamed up with Heck Thomas to hunt down outlaws in Kansas and Oklahoma, and was personally involved in the investigations that led to the end of the Doolin and Dalton Gangs.